 LECTURE 4 CREDITS This class covers program types, budget, management, regulations, laws, development and implementation of policies and procedures.
-Examines administrative tools, Examines and techniques needed to organize, open, and operate an early care and education program.
+Examines administrative tools, see philosophies and techniques needed to organize, open, and operate an early care and education program.
+SEP

 EDU 304 COLLABORATION AND ADAPTATIONS FOR SPECIAL NEEDS IN ECE